wongjiahau/Pineapple/specification/DataStructures.md

 print myFruit.sibling.name // "Durian"
 ```

 Note that the indentation is not necessary.
+It's just for making the code easier to read.

 So, you may also declare them in one line
 ```ts